mfocchi/lab-docker/README.md

 ## Installation Instructions

+This guide allows you to configure the DLS1 and DLS2 docker images and to download the Gazebo models for properly running the robots simulations.
 - Make sure you have [installed Docker](https://gitlab.advr.iit.it/dls-lab/new-wiki/-/wikis/software/docker/docker#docker-install) from the Wiki.
 - Open the `bashrc` file from your home folder:
 ```